rgerhards/rsyslog-doc/source/configuration/templates.rst

 or global (``$!\\*``) properties which container uppercase letters.
 The normal Rsyslog properties are case-insensitive, so this option is not needed for properly referencing those properties.

+**option.sql** - format the string suitable for a SQL statement in MySQL format.
+This will replace single quotes ("'") and the backslash character by their backslash-escaped counterpart ("\\'" and "\\\\") inside each field.
+Please note that in MySQL configuration, the ``NO_BACKSLASH_ESCAPES`` mode must be turned off for this format to work (this is the default).

+**option.stdsql** - format the string suitable for a SQL statement that is to be sent to a standards-compliant sql server.
+This will replace single quotes ("'") by two single quotes ("''") inside each field.
+You must use stdsql together with MySQL if in MySQL configuration the ``NO_BACKSLASH_ESCAPES`` is turned on.

 The use the options **option.sql**, **option.stdsql**, and **option.json** are mutually exclusive.
 Using more than one at the same